-Though the Keys don't boast the wide, expansive stretches that other parts of the state are famous for, there are an abundance of small, sandy beaches in the Florida Keys shaded by palms.
-Scuba diving, snorkeling and fishing are the most popular activities in the Keys.
+Though the Keys don't boast the wide, expansive stretches of beach that other parts of the state are famous for, there is an abundance of small, sandy beaches shaded by palms.
+Scuba diving, snorkeling and fishing are the most popular activities in the Keys beaches.

 John Pennekamp Coral Reef State Park features three swimming areas, one of which is Cannon Beach, where the remnants of an early Spanish shipwreck can be found about 100 feet offshore.
 Far Beach is the place to relax beneath palm trees and swim in calm waters.
 Camping, fishing and picnicking are fun pastimes here as well, but the main attraction is the underwater park, the first of its kind.
 Explore the coral reefs and sea grass beds by snorkeling, scuba diving, or taking a glass-bottom boat tour.

-Harry Harris in Tavernier features a man-made lagoon with clear ocean water for swimming, a well-maintained sandy beach, playground, restrooms, picnic tables and barbecue grills.
+The beach at Harry Harris Park in Tavernier features a man-made lagoon with clear ocean water for swimming, a playground, restrooms, picnic tables and barbecue grills.

-Anne's Beach is set at the southern tip of Lower Matecumbe Key.
+Anne's Beach is set at the southern tip of Lower Matecumbe Key, in Islamorada.
 It is dedicated to local environmentalist Anne Eaton and features a shallow swimming area, covered picnic tables, a boardwalk and restrooms.
 Located on the Atlantic Ocean, you can enjoy the clear and warm waters year round.

 Long Key is a park known for a variety of activities, including diving to offshore shipwrecks, fantastic fishing and overnight camping.
 It also contains the remains of ancient coral reefs that were formed 100,000 years ago when the sea level was 20 to 30 feet higher.
 There are three nature trails, one of which is a canoe trail you can paddle through the park.
 You can also spend a night at the campgrounds, or just spend time enjoying a leisurely picnic.

-This 12.6-acre beach slopes gradually into the Atlantic Ocean, and the park features picnic tables, a playground, restrooms, covered shelters and a protected cove at the west end for children.
+This 12.6-acre public beach is located about 3/4 of the way down the keys in Marathon and slopes gradually into the Atlantic Ocean.
+The park features picnic tables, a playground, restrooms, covered shelters and a protected cove at the west end for children.

 Bahia Honda is home to the best beaches in the Florida Keys.
 Beach expert Stephen Leatherman, also known as Dr. Beach, chose the Park’s Sandspur Beach as the 1992 National Winner, noting its crystal clear, turquoise water and white coral beach lined with coconut palms.

-And Calusa Beach, adjacent to the Bahia Honda Bridge, is a feast for the eyes as well as the toes.
+Calusa Beach, a part of Bahia Honda State Park and adjacent to the Bahia Honda Bridge, is a feast for the eyes as well as the toes.

-Once you've had enough time on the beach, you can fish, camp, bird watch, walk the nature trails or kick back in the butterfly garden.
+Once you've had enough time on on Calusa Beach, you can fish, camp, bird-watch, walk the nature trails or kick back in the butterfly garden.

 Found just over the Seven Mile Bridge, this 1,400-foot beach is perfect if you want to take a break from your drive along U.S. 1, watch the water and rub your toes in the sand.
 There are picnic shelters and restrooms are available.